freeorion/freeorion/default/scripting/README.md

 * species/  -  All in-game species definitions.  **The *SP_HUMAN* definition is required.**
 * techs/  -  All in-game technology definitions and categories.
-* monster_fleets.inf  -  Fleet definitions for space monsters
+* monster_fleets.yml  -  Fleet definitions for space monsters
 (spawn rate/quantity/limitations).  **This file and at least one entry are required.**
 * starting_unlocks.yml  -  Contains lists of items that are unlocked for each